Doubling Time (Rule of 70)

 We can apply the values to our variables and calculate the doubling time:

 While the school has a good estimate, they can now consider other factors.
 Do they have the capability to handle that many students in that period of time?
-They might also wonder if growth that fast might affect the quality of the education they offer.
+They might also wonder if the growth that fast might affect the quality of the education they offer.
 There are many things to evaluate, but knowing the doubling time can help you make more informed choices looking forward.

 Doubling Time Analysis